sourcegraph/handbook/content/departments/security/security-trust-center.md

 If you have any questions please reach out to the relevant teams on their slack channels: #ce , #security, #safebase

-### Account manager role - user guide
+### Safebase user guide

-For more details on how to use our Security Trust Portal as an account manager and a full training video please see the following [handbook page](./safebase-account-manager-user-guide.md).
-This role is primarily assigned to CE and Security as they support the day-to-day approvals and maintainance of the platform.
+For more details on how to operate Safebase and all of its features please see the full training video [here](./safebase-account-manager-user-guide.md).
+This primarily a resource for CE and Security as they support the day-to-day operation and maintainance of the platform.